 How Spirulina Aids Weight Loss

-Spirulina is low in calories and high in protein.
+Spirulina, belonging to the algae family, is low in calories and high in protein.
 It has antioxidant and anti-inflammatory properties, suppresses appetite, boosts fat mobilization, and lowers blood sugar and blood pressure.
 All of these factors aid weight loss.

 Spirulina is a biomass of floating microalgae found mostly in the water reservoirs of Africa, India, Mexico, and America (3).
 It is highly nutritious, a reason it was promoted by the Intergovernmental Institution for the use of Micro-algae Spirulina Against Malnutrition (IIMSAM) to fight starvation and malnutrition (2).